Configuring micro-gw.conf for Docker¶

 ...

-docker run -e <environment-variable>='<value-for-environment-variable>' -d <api>:<api-version>
+docker run -e <environment-variable>='<value-for-environment-variable>' -d <api>:<api-version>docker run -e keymanager_security_basic_enabled='false' -d petstore:v1Tip

 You can define multiple environment variables when you run Docker as follows:

-docker run -e <environment-variable-1>='<value-for-environment-variable-1>' -e <environment-variable-2>='<value-for-environment-variable-2>' -d <api>:<api-version>
+docker run -e <environment-variable-1>='<value-for-environment-variable-1>' -e <environment-variable-2>='<value-for-environment-variable-2>' -d <api>:<api-version>- As the

-configuration, the environment variable name iskeymanager_security_basic_enabled
+enabledconfiguration is under thekeymanager_security_basicconfiguration, the environment variable name iskeymanager_security_basic_enabled.